Welcome to the web pages for Mental Health and Wellbeing.

 Professor Rory O'Connor, Head of Mental Health and Wellbeing

 The University of Glasgow is committed to promoting equality of opportunity in all its activities and aims to provide a work, learning, research and teaching environment free from discrimination and unfair treatment.
 Procedures for advancement, promotion and progression are intended to be fair, transparent and consistent with the university's Equal Opportunities Policies.
-The Institute of Health and Wellbeing's commitment to equal opportunities has been recognised by our receiving an Athena SWAN Gold Award in 2018.
+Our commitment to equal opportunities has been recognised by our receiving an Athena SWAN Gold Award in 2018.